11 Best Korean Childhood Games For Learning

 Many Korean games are adaptations of other nation’s traditional games, including this one.
 It’s the Korean version of the classic game of tug-of-war.
 The game is played by two teams, testing their collective strength and unity.
 Each team gives their all in pulling on opposite ends of a thick rope in hopes of pulling the opposing team across a designated boundary line.

-Here are some words and phrases related to games and playing to boost your Korean language skills:
+Here are some words and phrases in Korean related to games and playing to boost your language skills:

 Play놀다Nol-da